GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

      ![15_config_claim_url](../img/15_config_claim_url.png)

-## User Authentication and authorization requests (Requesting party)
+## Demo app configuration (RqP)

-The Demo is a Python CGI script.
-You need to put it in a CGI-enabled web server.
+The demo app is a Python CGI script.
+It needs to be installed on a CGI-enabled web server.

 The script is divided into 3 parts:

-* index.py - Main script
+- `index.py` is the main script
-* helper.py - REST calls and HTML template
+- `helper.py` includes REST calls and the HTML template
-* config.py - Custom configuration
+- `config.py` is for custom configuration

-Download the Demo from the [Gluu-Gateway repository](https://github.com/GluuFederation/gluu-gateway/tree/version_4.0/gg-demo).
+Download the app from the [repository](https://github.com/GluuFederation/gluu-gateway/tree/version_4.0/gg-demo).

 ### Deploy

-Since we are going to write a Python CGI script for simplicity, we first need to get a working web server to act as the Relying Party (RP).
+Since we are using a Python CGI script for simplicity, we first need to get a working web server to act as the Relying Party (RP).
 Install Apache on the host rp.server.com.
 This tutorial is using Ubuntu 16.04 LTS.

 First, install the Apache web server:

 ```
 # apt-get update